Complete Travel Guide: Lucknow Best Places to Visit, Foods, Activities, and More

 Aminabad Market

-World-famous Tunday Kebabi’s main branch exists here in the bustling market of Aminabad.
-A must-have experience in Lucknow – eating kebabs at the Tunday Kebabi should not be missed as its taste is unforgettable.
+The world-famous Tunday Kebabi’s main branch is located here in the bustling market of Aminabad.
+Eating kebabs at the Tunday Kebabi is a must-have experience in Lucknow, as the taste is unforgettable.
 And yes, it’s for non-vegetarians only.

-Similarly, Biryani lovers have got their luck too.
+Similarly, Biryani lovers have their luck, too.
 Also, the world-famous (seriously) Wahid Biryani is just around the corner of the Tunday Kebabi.

-In addition, vegans can try another favorite thing – Prakash ki Kulfi (kulfi is a sweet Indian dish).
-Just look out for it on maps or ask a local for help.
+In addition, vegans can try another favorite — Prakash ki Kulfi (a sweet Indian dish).
+Look for it on maps or ask a local for help.

 Timings: Market is closed on Thursdays